Visitor’s Guide to Florida’s Emerald Coast

 Unique Experiences Beyond the Beach

-Beach time may define the Emerald Coast, but some of the most memorable experiences actually happen away from the shoreline.
+Beach time may define the Emerald Coast, but some of the most memorable stops happen away from the shoreline.
+One of the strongest examples is Timber Creek Distillery in Crestview, a working farm distillery that gives visitors a different side of the Florida Panhandle.

 Breweries on the Emerald Coast

 The Emerald Coast has quietly developed a growing craft beer scene that stretches from Pensacola to Panama City Beach.
 Visitors exploring the region will find breweries and taprooms that add another dimension to the local food culture beyond waterfront restaurants and beach bars.
-Popular stops include Perfect Plain Brewing Co., Odd Colony Brewing, Third Planet Brewing, and Destin Brewery.
-As the craft beer scene continues to expand, breweries have become another enjoyable stop for travelers moving between towns along the Emerald Coast.
+As the regional beer scene continues to expand, breweries have become another enjoyable stop for travelers moving between towns along the Emerald Coast.

 Family Attractions on the Emerald Coast

 The Emerald Coast also offers a wide range of family-friendly attractions beyond the beach.
 Visitors traveling with kids will find wildlife encounters, aquariums, amusement-style parks, and interactive attractions throughout the region.
-Popular stops include the Emerald Coast Zoo in Crestview and the Gulfarium Marine Adventure Park in Fort Walton Beach.
-Destin and Panama City Beach also feature activity parks, mini-golf courses, and waterfront attractions that give families plenty of ways to break up beach time during a longer vacation.
+Popular stops include the Emerald Coast Zoo and Timber Creek Distillery guide, along with other attractions spread across Destin, Fort Walton Beach, and Panama City Beach that help families break up beach time during a longer vacation.

 Best Airports for Visiting the Emerald Coast

 Several airports serve the Emerald Coast region, which makes planning a Florida Panhandle trip easier than many first-time visitors expect.
-The right airport depends mostly on which part of the region you want to use as your base.
+The right airport depends mostly on which part of the region visitors want to use as their base.

 Pensacola International Airport